 Mark Fletcher has been working with newsagents for 31 years.
 First as founder of newsagency software company Tower Systems then as the owner of several newsagencies and since 2005 as a Director of newsagency marketing group newsXpress.

 Through The Australian Newsagency Blog, Mark seeks to encourage newsagents to embrace change and leverage the point of difference of magazine range.
 Through contacts made via the blog Mark regularly provided pro bono assistance to enwsagents in tough times.

 Mark is a regular speaker at newsagent and supplier conferences and events.

-Deborah Hutton first appeared on the cover of Australian Cosmopolitan at 16 and has become one of the most recognisable and best-known personalities in Australia.
+Deborah Hutton first appeared on the cover of Australian Cosmopolitan at 16.
+Since then, Deborah has become one of the most recognisable and best-known personalities in Australia.

 Her modeling career began while she was still at school and led to top international contracts in Germany, Italy and New York, where she worked with the world's top models and photographers.